tinaswang/scRNA-Seq-Prep-C/README.md

   -  [ --expected ] arg set expected number of cells, ex. --expected 5000
   -  [ --filepath ] arg set input directories

+What's still left to do: read splitting, writing the results in individual .fastq and .umi files